IIIF/training/iiif-online-workshop/day-three/edit-a-manifest/README.md

 That way you'll be sure to have a working version that you can fall back on.

+## View the Manifest Copy
+Load the Manifest in the [Universal Viewer](http://universalviewer.io).
+The URL of the copied Manifest for this section should be http://127.0.0.1:8887/manifest2.json

 ## Edit Your Manifest
 There are some important elements of the Manifest that we did not add or edit using the online editor.
 The goal of this exercise will be to add them manually.

-Use the [IIIF Presentation API documentation](http://iiif.io/api/presentation/2.1/) and hunt for answers to the following questions.

-When you think you've found the answer, add it to the manifest you created.
-  - After each step, reload the Manifest in the [Universal Viewer](http://universalviewer.io) and confirm that the changes appear.
-Remember that the URL of the Manifest for this section is http://127.0.0.1:8887/manifest2.json because you are editing the copy.
-  - Consult the [sample Manifest](https://iiif.io/api/presentation/2.1/#c-example-manifest-response) in the specification to see examples of these properties.
-  - If your Manifest doesn't load, first check for missing quotes or commas.
+Each task is linked to the specification for the property that you will need to add to the Manifest.

 1. Provide a short [description](https://iiif.io/api/presentation/2.1/#description) of this manifest -- the content is up to you.
 1. Add an [attribution](https://iiif.io/api/presentation/2.1/#attribution) to the manifest that names the source of the images
 1. Add the [viewingHint](https://iiif.io/api/presentation/2.1/#viewinghint) to indicate that the item is paged (i.e., should display in two-up book reader mode)
 1. Indicate that the manifest resource has a Creative Commons 4.0 by-nc-sa [license](https://iiif.io/api/presentation/2.1/#license).

+Hints:
+  - After each step, reload the Manifest in the [Universal Viewer](http://universalviewer.io) and confirm that the changes appear.
+Remember that the URL of the Manifest for this section is http://127.0.0.1:8887/manifest2.json because you are editing the copy.
+  - Consult the [sample Manifest](https://iiif.io/api/presentation/2.1/#c-example-manifest-response) in the specification to find examples of these properties.
+  - If your Manifest doesn't load, first check for missing quotes or commas.